leandronsp/marionette-boilerplate/README.md

 Inspired by [es6-marionette](https://github.com/abiee/es6-marionette)

-Looking for boilerplate projects to start working with Backbone.Marionette using Coffeescript I didn't found a project that fit my requirements, so I take the best part of other projects and put all together here.
-This project can be used to bootstrap new projects with Coffeescript support.
+Looking for boilerplate projects to start working with Backbone.Marionette I didn't found a project that fit my requirements, so I take the best part of other projects and put all together here.
+This project can be used to bootstrap new Marionette Apps and provides the essential structure  for unit/e2e testing.

 What's inside
 ----------------